-Don’t lie to yourself, a firefighting career is demanding, risky and will require that you stay on the job for more hours.
+Don’t lie to yourself, a firefighting career is demanding, risky, and will require that you stay on the job for more hours.
 But, it allows you to choose the shifts that are most comfy for you.
-A firefighter works for up to 24hours sometimes then take 48 hours break.
+A firefighter works for up to 24hours sometimes then takes 48 hours break.

 When taking shifts, you get time to rest and maybe venture into other activities if you have them.
 At your free time, you could run your own business, or take some other part-time jobs for the extra cash.
 If you plan well, despite the rare nature of fighting a fire these days, you will make money.

 5. It Offers Job Security Among Other Benefits